AlbrechtL/welle.io/README.md

 The receiver supports terrestrial DAB and DAB+ reception with as input either the  samplestream from an AIRSPY, a SDRplay, a dabstick (rtl_sdr), a rtl_tcp server or a (prerecorded) file, and it will output through the selected soundcard 0r - if configured - through a TCP connection.

-There are three versions of the dab-rpi software, they share most of the program logic but differ in GUI.
+There are three versions of the dab-rpi software.
----

 1. GUI_1  is a GUI by using regular QT widgets, it can be build with Qt4 and Qt5;
 2. GUI_2  is not a GUI at all, the program is controlled remotely, it can be build using Qt4 and Qt5.